-1. Over-the-counter medicine: Many pain relievers that you can find in your local grocery store or drugstore provide effective earache relief.
+Many pain relievers that you can find in your local grocery store or drugstore provide effective earache relief.
 Before spending money on seeing a doctor and buying expensive antibiotics, the best thing you can do is go to a pharmacy and pick up some ibuprofen or aspirin.

-2. A warm towel or ice pack: What seems to work for many people with ear pain is a warm towel or ice pack.
+What seems to work for many people with ear pain is a warm towel or ice pack.
 Place either the towel or ice pack on the affected ear.
 After 10 minutes, move it to the other ear if pain is present in both.

-3. Ear drops: Ear drops for pain is a good treatment option.
+Ear drops for pain is a good treatment option.
 Antipyrine and benzocaine otic provide ear pain relief and can be found in most local drugstores.
 There are ear drops made from herbal extracts that may be more suitable for certain people.
 However, if you decide to use ear drops, you should speak to your primary care physician first to see if it’s safe for you.

-5. Chewing gum: This is probably the most practical solution, especially if the ear pain is related to pressure caused by being on a plane.
+This is probably the most practical solution, especially if the ear pain is related to pressure caused by being on a plane.